 Docket No. (No.)

 Based on the results of a Nuclear Regulatory Commission (NRC) inspection conducted at (location) on (dates), certain activities were not conducted in accordance with NRC requirements which were contractually imposed on (vendor) by NRC licensees.
+[List nonconformances in order of significance.]

 [Provide statement of requirement(s) that were violated, e.g., for example, Criterion V of Appendix B to 10 CFR Part 50 states: "Activities affecting quality shall be prescribed by documented instructions, procedures, or drawings, of a type appropriate to the circumstances and shall be accomplished in accordance with these instructions, procedures, and or drawings.
 Instructions, procedures, or drawings shall include appropriate quantitative or qualitative acceptance criteria for determining that important activities have been satisfactorily accomplished."